ngehlenborg/2017/index.md

 Please use [contact@visualdatascience.org](mailto:contact@visualdatascience.org) to get in touch with us.

-Registration for VDS is included with registration for IEEE VIS and is handled trough the [VIS website](http://ieeevis.org/).
+Registration for VDS is included with registration for IEEE VIS and is handled through the [VIS website](http://ieeevis.org/).

 ## Symposium Chairs